“Waldorf education is based upon the recognition that the

 Waldorf schooling has only a tangential connection with the real world and real knowledge about the real world.
 Much if not all of what happens in Waldorf schools is keyed to bizarre occult doctrines.

 Allow me to try, in as few words as possible, to explain the Waldorf conception of humanity’s past.
-Thus far, we have evolved through three “Conditions of Consciousness” or “planetary stages” — i.e., major evolutionary phases — which are named for "planets" (Old Saturn, Old Sun, Old Moon).
-We became progressively more physical at each stage, and now on Earth we are about as densely physical as possible.
-In the future, we will become less and less physical and more and more spiritual as we evolve through additional Conditions of Consciousness (Jupiter, Venus, Vulcan, and beyond).
+Thus far, we have evolved through three “Conditions of Consciousness” or “Planetary Stages” — i.e., major evolutionary phases — which are named for "planets" (Old Saturn, Old Sun, Old Moon).
+We became progressively more physical at each stage, and now on Present Earth we are about as densely physical as possible.* In the future, we will become less and less physical and more and more spiritual as we evolve through additional Conditions of Consciousness (Future Jupiter, Future Venus, Future Vulcan, and beyond).

 Each Epoch consists of (you guessed it) seven sub-epochs.
 In our Post-Atlantean Epoch, these sub-epochs are called Cultural Ages or Cultural Epochs.
-Our current Cultural Epoch — known as the Anglo-Germanic Age, or simply as the Present — falls between the Greco-Roman and the Russian Cultural Epochs.
-(Don't worry — the Russian Age will be followed by the American Age.
-Hooray.)
+Our current Cultural Epoch — known as the Anglo-Germanic Age, or simply as the Present — falls between the Greco-Roman Age and the Russian Age.
+(Don't worry — the Russian Age will be followed by the American Age.)

 OK?
 Got it?
 Few Waldorf teachers will lay out much of this for the students, at least not openly.
-But this is what devout Waldorf teachers believe and it informs almost all of their work.
+But this is what devout Waldorf teachers believe and, directly or indirectly, it informs almost all of their work.
 [If you’d like more information on all of this imaginary history — which Anthroposophists take for reality — see, e.g., “Matters of Form” and “Everything”.
-“Steiner Static” and the “Encyclopedia]” are also, I hope, informative.
+“Steiner Static” and the “THE BRIEF WALDORF / STEINER ENCYCLOPEDIA” are also, I hope, informative.
 To sample the teachings of a Waldorf educator who openly lays Anthroposophical occultism on his students, see "Out in the Open".]

 “We can observe the child’s growth until the time of its second dentition around the seventh year.
 Far more than one generally thinks is connected with this second dentition.
 If we observe the soul-bodily processes in an unprejudiced way, we can see that after the second dentition the child’s whole way of thinking, its whole life of representation and feeling, in fact the whole life of the soul, undergoes a complete change.” — Rudolf Steiner, PATHS TO KNOWLEDGE OF HIGHER WORLDS (Anthroposophical Publishing Co., 1947), GA 79.